 Plan for Re-Entry for Great Lakes Episcopalians

 The “Plan for Re-Entry for Great Lakes Episcopalians” articulates three phases for re-entry into our new normal.
-Currently, we are in Phase I and will remain in Phase I until further notice, pending further recommendations from public health experts and the State.
-When we are able to progress into Phase II, we will communicate the return date at least ten days ahead of the change.
+Currently, we are in Phase II and will remain in Phase II until further notice, pending further recommendations from public health experts and the State.
+When we are able to progress into Phase III, we will communicate the progress date at least ten days ahead of the change.

 ChurchNext free courses – Prayer and Worship in Our Homes – Learn More